seek4science/seek/help/user-guide/create-sample-type.md

 Delete
 First check: has the user the permission to edit the linked samples?
 How adding and deleting attribute affect samples originated from data file (spreadsheet template)?
 It doesn't because spreadsheet template/datafile will not be so tightly linked to extracted samples anymore.
+Decouple sharing permissions of datafile from the sharing permission of the extracted samples.

 -->